artsy/artsy.github.io/_posts/2020-08-20-relay-pagingation-containers-demystified.markdown

 docs are helpful, but only if you understand
 [the internals of how Relay works](https://relay.dev/docs/en/runtime-architecture.html).
-Relay has a sophisticated architecture that delivers some really well-performing code, but its abstractions sometimes "[leak](https://en.wikipedia.org/wiki/Leaky_abstraction)" and you have to deal with implementation details that Relay doesn't really want you to even be aware of (in this case, the Relay store).
+Relay has a sophisticated architecture that delivers some really well-performing code, but its abstractions sometimes "[leak](https://en.wikipedia.org/wiki/Leaky_abstraction)" and you have to deal with underlying implementation details of Relay (like [the Relay store](https://relay.dev/docs/en/relay-store)) which you don't need to know about _most_ of the time.

 So what are these two functions?
 Let's return to the docs:

 - `getFragmentVariables` is used when re-rendering the component, to retrieve the previously-fetched GraphQL response for a certain set of variables.
 - `getVariables` is used when actually fetching another page, and its return value is given to the `query`.

-I think of `getFragmentVariables` as kind of cache key for lookup in Relay's internal store.
+I think of `getFragmentVariables` as a kind of caches key for lookup in Relay's internal store.
 Our implementation of `getFragmentVariables` above doesn't really do anything interesting, but a connection that accepted `sort` or `filter` parameters would need to return those to avoid lookup collisions when the user changed sort and filter options.